GatorEducator/gatorgrade/README.md

 ### Running Checks

-To run checks against an assignment, use the `gator grade` command.
+To run checks against an assignment, use the `gatorgrade` command.

 #### Interpreting Output